lshpaner/lshpaner/content/authors/admin/_index.md

 - Human Resources
 ---

-With over 10 years' experience in data mining, analytics, and teaching, my intuitive problem-solving approach has been instrumental in assessing corporate risk, forecasting sales and growth, while meticulously crafting new procedures and processes on a multitude of projects within industries including: payment processing, student housing & education, pharmaceuticals, real-estate, and personal development.
+With over 10 years' experience in analytics and teaching, my intuitive problem-solving approach has been instrumental in assessing corporate risk and forecasting sales and growth.
+I have designed new processes on a variety of projects within payment processing, education, real-estate, and personal development.

-While I currently specialize in building financial models,  I also serve as a course facilitator at Cornell University.
-I volunteer quarterly at my alma mater (UCLA) on a professional panel comprising of alumni and professors overseeing the successful completion of student presentations on a variety of topics in economics, finance, and applied mathematics.
+I serve as a course facilitator at Cornell University and also volunteer on a professional panel of alumni and professors that oversee the successful completion of student presentations on a variety of topics in economics, finance, and applied mathematics at my alma mater, UCLA.

 In my spare time, I enjoy getting out of the city, spending time in nature, and [traveling](/blog/post) to some new places.